-(1) CGT event E7 happens if the trustee of a trust (except a unit trust or a trust to which Division 128 applies) disposes of a CGT asset of the trust to a beneficiary in satisfaction of the beneficiary's interest, or part of it, in the trust capital.

-(2) The time of the event is when the disposal occurs.
+- (1) CGT event E7 happens if the trustee of a trust (except a unit trust or a trust to which Division 128 applies) \disposes of a \CGT asset of the trust to a beneficiary in satisfaction of the beneficiary's interest, or part of it, in the trust capital. - Note: Division 128 deals with the effect of death. - (2) The time of the event is when the disposal occurs.

-^{}To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.
+\To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.